cseewald/shutters/README.md

 ## Properties required to run the project

-A number of additional properties must be provided to run the application.
+A number of additional properties not contained in the source code must be provided to run the application.
 For example a `src/main/resources/application-myhome.properties` can be created with those properties and activated by specifying the Spring Boot profile `home`.

 * `shutters.zone-id`: Local time zone